-Video Production trains students to obtain entry-level positions within the film and video production industry.
-Training is provided in concepts and principles used in film and video production.
-Students learn historical perspectives and analyze American film and television from a variety of artistic works.
-Specialized training is provided in the basics of visual storytelling through the creation of storyboards, script writing, basic shot types, camera movements, lighting, audio and techniques of editing.
-Through required organized school/district productions, such as campus events, students receive training under the supervision of the instructor.
+Video Production prepares students for entry-level positions within the film/video production industry.
+Training is provided in concepts and principles used in film/video production.
+Students learn historical perspectives and analyze American film/television from a variety of artistic works.
+Specialized training is provided in the basics of visual storytelling through the creation of storyboards, script writing, basic shot types, camera movements, lighting, audio and editing techniques.
+Through organized school productions, such as campus events, students receive training under the supervision of the instructor.

-Digital Photography is designed to introduce students to the basics of digital photography and digital imaging with an emphasis on aesthetic, technical, and critical thinking skills.
+Digital Photography introduces students to the basics of digital imaging with an emphasis on aesthetic, technical, and critical thinking skills.
 Students will examine the principles of light and color and the evolution of the devices that capture, store and produce images.
-Through hands-on digital photography projects, students will use digital technology, hardware and software to take photographs, transfer the data to the computer, print and display the images.
+Through hands-on digital photography projects, students will use digital technology to take photographs and optimize them before the final product-print or electronic display.
 Projects will be critiqued by students in both technical and aesthetic terms of improvement to communicate ideas more effectively through photography.